 The Necessity of Subject Matter Expertise for Academic Translation | Lex Academic Blog

-Mistranslations are often funny.
-When I was studying for my degree in modern languages, one of my tutors began a seminar by presenting us with several amusing translation blunders – the point being, I presume, to instil in us a sense of the importance of accurate translation.
+Language tutors frequently present their students with amusing translation blunders, to instil in them a sense of the importance of accurate translation.
 Mistranslations, which can have serious consequences, are usually caused by:

 - lack of proficiency in the source language (the language of the text being translated) or target language (the language into which the translator is translating)